microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public
 export function checkedItemsCommand(list: string[], checked?: string[], onCheckChange?: (name: string, checked: boolean, index: number) => boolean | void, props?: Partial<ICommandBarItemProps>): ICommandBarItemProps;

+// Warning: (ae-missing-release-tag) "CodebookDataNatureField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookDataNatureField: React.FC<CodebookEnumDropdownFieldProps>;

+// Warning: (ae-missing-release-tag) "CodebookDefaultProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookDefaultProps {
+    // (undocumented)
+    field: Field;
+    // (undocumented)
+    onChangeField?: (field: Field) => void;
+}

+// Warning: (ae-missing-release-tag) "CodebookDefaultStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookDefaultStyles {
+    // (undocumented)
+    dataNature?: IDropdownStyles;
+    // (undocumented)
+    dataType?: IDropdownStyles;
+    // (undocumented)
+    description?: ITextFieldStyles;
+    // (undocumented)
+    displayName?: ITextFieldStyles;
+    // Warning: (ae-forgotten-export) The symbol "CodebookMappingStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    mapping?: CodebookMappingStyles;
+    // (undocumented)
+    root?: React.CSSProperties;
+    // Warning: (ae-forgotten-export) The symbol "CodebookStatsStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    statsWrapper?: CodebookStatsStyles;
+    // (undocumented)
+    units?: ITextFieldStyles;
+}

+// Warning: (ae-missing-release-tag) "CodebookDescriptionField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookDescriptionField: React.FC<CodebookTextFieldProps>;

+// Warning: (ae-missing-release-tag) "CodebookDisplayNameField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookDisplayNameField: React.FC<CodebookTextFieldProps>;

+// Warning: (ae-missing-release-tag) "CodebookEnumDropdownFieldProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookEnumDropdownFieldProps extends CodebookDefaultProps, EnumDropdownProps<unknown> {
+}

+// Warning: (ae-missing-release-tag) "CodebookFieldEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookFieldEditor: React.FC<CodebookFieldEditorProps>;

+// Warning: (ae-missing-release-tag) "CodebookFieldEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookFieldEditorProps extends CodebookDefaultProps {
+    // Warning: (ae-forgotten-export) The symbol "CodebookFieldEditorStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    styles?: CodebookFieldEditorStyles;
+}

+// Warning: (ae-forgotten-export) The symbol "CodebookStatsFieldProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "CodebookStatsField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookStatsField: React.FC<CodebookStatsFieldProps>;

+// Warning: (ae-missing-release-tag) "CodebookTableEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookTableEditor: React.FC<CodebookTableEditorProps>;

+// Warning: (ae-missing-release-tag) "CodebookTableEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookTableEditorProps {
+    // (undocumented)
+    fields: Field[];
+    // (undocumented)
+    onChangeFields: (fields: Field[]) => void;
+    // Warning: (ae-forgotten-export) The symbol "CodebookTableStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    styles?: CodebookTableStyles;
+}

+// Warning: (ae-missing-release-tag) "CodebookTextFieldProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookTextFieldProps extends CodebookDefaultProps, ITextFieldProps {
+}

+// Warning: (ae-missing-release-tag) "CodebookUnitField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const CodebookUnitField: React.FC<CodebookTextFieldProps>;

 // Warning: (ae-missing-release-tag) "ColumnOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //